HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/wcm_dev/wcm_rest/wcm_rest_mng_content/wcm_rest_workflow/wcm_rest_crud_workflow_actions_custom.md

     The list of actions that are associated with a custom workflow action factory are obtained by sending a GET request to the following URI.

+    !!! note
-    **Note:** Each entry has a link with the "alternate" relation.
+        Each entry has a link with the "alternate" relation.
 This link is used to specify the action when you create a custom workflow action.

     ```